Okehampton RFC

 Okehampton RFC is an English rugby union club, formed in 1884 and based in Okehampton, Devon.
-The club has three senior men's teams, a colts team and multiple junior teams (u-7 to u-16).
-Nicknamed the 'Okes' the club's colours are maroon and gold and they play home games at the Showground.
+The club has three senior men's teams (including veterans), a women's team, a colts team and multiple junior teams (u-7 to u-16) catering for boys and girls.
+Nicknamed the 'Okes' the club's colours are maroon and amber and they play home games at the Showground.
 The first team currently play in the Regional 2 South West, a league at tier 6 of the English rugby union system, having been relegated from Regional 1 South West at the end of the 2023–24 season.